Jolvera2001/Lapis/diagrams/api.md

 will be able to properly work because they will already exist

-For example, if A emits eventA, and b emits EventB and depends on EventA, A should load in first before B. B had a dependency on A ( []string { "A" } assuming A is the id
+For example, if A emits EventA, and b emits EventB and depends on EventA, A should load in first before B. B has a dependency on A ( []string { "A" } assuming A is the id